Jared Kushner to appear before Senate Intelligence Committee Monday

 Kushner's lawyer Abbe Lowell confirmed the meeting to ABC News.
 “As Mr. Kushner has been saying since March, he has been and is prepared to voluntarily cooperate and provide whatever information he has on the investigations to Congress," Lowell said.
 "Working with and being responsive to the schedules of the committees, we have arranged Mr. Kushner's interview with the senate for July 24.
 He will continue to cooperate and appreciates the opportunity to assist in putting this matter to rest.”

-The Senate Intelligence Committee has said since March that Kushner is one of many within the Trump administration it planned to question and Kushner has always maintained a willingness to cooperate.
+The Senate Intelligence Committee has said since March that Kushner is one of many within the Trump administration it planned to question as part of it's Russia investigation.

 The appearance by Kushner, who has kept a low public profile since joining the administration, marks a new phase in the investigation as one of the president's closest confidantes is called to answer questions.